Azerbaijan–Japan relations

 Azerbaijan–Japan relations are the bilateral relations between the Republic of Azerbaijan and Japan in the political, socio-economic, and cultural fields.

 Azerbaijan has an embassy in Tokyo, while Japan has an embassy in Baku.
 Azerbaijan's ambassador to Tokyo is Farid Talibov.
 Japan's ambassador to Azerbaijan is Teruyuki Katori.

 History

 Japan was one of the first countries which recognized the independence of Azerbaijan.
 On September 7, 1992, diplomatic relations between the Republic of Azerbaijan and Japan were established.
 The Japanese Embassy in Azerbaijan has been operating since 21 January 2000.
 The representation of Azerbaijan in Tokyo arose on 1 October 2002.

 From 1992 to 2019 several agreements in the humanitarian, economic, and other fields were signed between the governments of Azerbaijan and Japan.
 Inter-parliamentary friendship groups were established, and a joint intergovernmental commission is functioning.

 High level visits

-The first official visit of the President of Azerbaijan (former president Haydar Aliyev) to Japan took place from 24 to 28 February 1998.
+The first official visit of the President of Azerbaijan (former president Heydar Aliyev) to Japan took place from 24 to 28 February 1998.
 During the visit, the parties signed 10 documents: